jmczab/git-tris/Gaming system install.md

 ### NVIDIA
 Install latest [NVIDIA drivers from their website](https://www.nvidia.com/en-us/drivers/) - This should also pull in vulkan support.

 Your distro might have already staged this.
 For Mint22, pick a version for your GPU.
 For very new GPUs use 565 onwards.
+For my middle-of-the-road GPU:
 ```
 sudo apt install nvidia-driver-550 -y
 ```

 ### AMD
 Stick with repo Mesa drivers (reasonably up to date now.)
 Alternatively, use [Kisak's PPA](https://launchpad.net/~kisak/+archive/ubuntu/kisak-mesa) which is reliable